 FedEx has developed a network of “Ship&Get Self Service Lockers“.
 With their lockers one can drop off items for shipment or receive packages.

-So yes, they are popular but how do they work, especially from a retailer point of view?
+So yes, they are popular but how do pickup lockers work, especially from a retailer point of view?

-Apart from the internal fulfillment challenges, retailers need to focus on some key aspects regarding the development and implementation of such pick up locker systems:
+Apart from the internal fulfilment challenges, retailers need to focus on some key aspects regarding the development and implementation of such pick up locker systems:

 For obvious reasons there needs to be a secure access to shipped goods.
 To do so each drop off will have to issue a security code that can be decrypted and accessed with the private code the customer will receive.

 The systems will also have to have fall-back security systems such as video surveillance and locking systems in case of hacking attempts (there will be some).

 Security code should work online but also have a fall-back local solution that can work in case internet connection is off.

 The pick-up locker system works with other fulfilment operations and will have to input status data directly into TMS (transport management systems) so shipping personnel could be directed to the correct pick up locker area and the specific pick up locker.